-We’re beginning with the most important suggestion: read the contract!
-If you’re the head of finance, you have probably done so, but has your day-to-day team?
-Encourage them to read the contract as well.
-Contracts vary—and it’s not uncommon to run into an unexpected wrinkle— even for those with lots of experience with bond financings.
+If you’re the head of finance, you have probably done this, but has your day-to-day team?
+Encourage them to read the financing documents.
+Financing documents vary—and it’s not uncommon to run into an unexpected wrinkle— even for those with lots of experience with bond financings.
 When these wrinkles are recognized early, they may not have a large impact.
 But, when they’re recognized later, especially just ahead of payments or required financial reporting, the impact can be large, and challenging.

 Some contractors and other vendors will issue W-9s as a matter of course.
 But if your vendor doesn’t, we suggest asking up front to help ensure no holdups arise when it comes time to pay for their services.